France's Sarkozy edges up in election polls

 Far-right leader Marine Le Pen and centrist Francois Bayrou are both more than 10 points behind in polls for the first round.
 Their supporters will be key for round two.
 Several other candidates from minor parties will also take part.

-"I believe in paying more to those who work more.
-I believe in the choice of rewarding talent.
-Rewarding merit and valuing success are principles that have always been dear to the Republic," he told a rally of supporters.

-"The folly of tax policies that discourages work, that discourages initiative, isolates France from the rest of the world," Sarkozy added in an oblique attack against Hollande's latest proposal.

-On Monday evening, Hollande told a television talk show that annual incomes above 1 million euros ($1.34 million) would be taxed at 75 percent if he wins, as he pounded home the idea of a fairer economy for the lower and middle classes.
-The current top rate of income tax, paid by many, is 45 percent.
+On Monday evening, Hollande told a television talk show that annual incomes above 1 million euros (845.74 thousand pounds) would be taxed at 75 percent if he wins, as he pounded home the idea of a fairer economy for the lower and middle classes.

 A centre-leftist who must nonetheless rally left-wingers of all stripes behind him, Hollande has taken aim at bankers in a campaign marked by joblessness and anxiety over purchasing power.
 His plans to raise taxes on companies and the rich have sparked talk of an exodus from France.